section

 Notebook Loop

 A strong character card usually comes from private notes first.
 Keep the scratch layer messy, then promote only the details that stay true on the next pass.
+The notebook loop itself is an optional process: residue → pressure → proof.
+Prime any stable pressure to the cauldron for later resonance; the trace stays inspectable.

 Private residue